ks379294/cse15l-lab-reports/lab3.md

 ../technical/911report//chapter-11.txt
 (base) administrator@Administrators-MacBook-Pro technical %
 ```
-Write a sentence or two about what it’s doing and why it’s useful:
+Write a sentence or two about what it’s doing and why it’s useful: In this command, it looks for the files that have been modified five or more days ago.
+This is useful when I want to find the files that have been changed a while ago.

 ## Command 3